[Originally posted in 2020 to mark the 75th Anniversary of the end of World War II and the transformation of the modern world; Revised August 3, 2021]

 I was well aware of the dreadful danger for all mankind, if these experiments would succeed.
 But the probability that the Germans might work on that very problem with good chance of success prompted me to take that step.
 I did not see any other way out, although I always was a convinced pacifist.
 To kill in war time, it seems to me, is in no ways better than common murder.

 Gandhi, the greatest political genius of our time has shown the way, and has demonstrated the sacrifices man is willing to bring if only he has found the right way.
 His work for the liberation of India is a living example that man’s will, sustained by an indomitable conviction is stronger than apparently invincible material power.

 –Source Hiroshima & Nagasaki Remembered

 You can read more about Hiroshima and the dropping of the atomic bombs in Don’t Know Much About History and more about President Truman in Don’t Know Much About the American Presidents and in The Hidden History of America At War.
-Read more about Mussolini, Hitler, and Stalin in STRONGMAN which will be published on October 6, 2020.
+Read more about Mussolini, Hitler, and Stalin in STRONGMAN published on October 6, 2020.